CPK Insurance

 Professional Liability Insurance in Denver

-Professional Liability Insurance Risk Factors in Denver
+About Professional Liability Insurance in Denver, CO

 In Colorado, professional liability insurance is the policy people usually mean when they say errors and omissions insurance in Colorado or E&O insurance in Colorado.
 It responds to client claims tied to negligent acts, errors, omissions, misrepresentation, or failure to deliver professional services as promised.
 That means a consultant in Denver who is accused of giving flawed advice, an architect in Boulder who is blamed for a design omission, or an IT firm in Colorado Springs that is sued over a missed service step may look to this coverage for legal defense and, if applicable, settlements and judgments coverage.
 The policy is built for professional mistakes and client claims, not for physical damage or other unrelated losses.